-Set in the glamorous South of France, Stealing Hearts is a standalone, steamy romantic suspense featuring a sinfully sexy hero, a fake fiancée, and a genuine HEA.
+Set in the glamorous South of France, Stealing Hearts is a standalone, suspenseful romance featuring a sinfully sexy hero, a fake fiancée, and a genuine HEA.

 Read the first chapter now…

 RAPH WOULD RECOGNIZE those blue eyes anywhere.
 Shimmering like a field of flax on a summer’s day, her gaze held him captive as it scoured the crowded marketplace.
 Her face might have been partially concealed by the rack of clothes she crouched behind, but he would never forget the colour of those eyes.

 What the hell was she doing here in this small Spanish town?
 He hadn’t seen her at the villa, so she wasn’t one of Etienne’s guests.
 Unless he’d kept her hidden in his room.
 The thought riled him, even after all this time.